A Cross-Sector Perspective on Increasing Minority Participation in Engineering

 Jerlando F. L. Jackson is the Vilas Distinguished Professor of Higher Education, Department Chair of Educational Leadership and Policy Analysis, and founding director and chief research scientist of Wisconsin’s Equity and Inclusion Laboratory (Wei LAB) at the University of Wisconsin-Madison.
 Jackson’s research focuses on organizational disparities, and he has authored or edited six books.
 He has served as the founding executive director of the Center for African American Research and Policy and the co-founder of the International Colloquium on Black Males in Education.

-An associate professor of physics and astronomy at the University of Utah, Jordan Gerton also serves as the director of Utah’s Center for Science and Mathematics Education and the director of the Utah Pathways to STEM Initiative.
+A professor of physics and astronomy at the University of Utah, Jordan Gerton also serves as the director of Utah’s Center for Science and Mathematics Education and the co-director of the Utah Pathways to STEM Initiative.
 Now in his 17th year in Salt Lake City, Gerton runs an experimental optics research group that develops ultra high-resolution imaging and spectroscopy techniques.
 He also works to reform individual courses in science education, develop instructional support programs and build interdisciplinary science education research clusters.
 Gerton earned his undergraduate degree from the University of Arizona and earned a master’s degree and doctorate in physics from Rice University.

 A professor of education at the University of California, Los Angeles, Sylvia Hurtado has been a keynote speaker on education at conferences around the world.
 Focused on intergroup relations, communicating across differences and the fundamentals of U.S. higher education, Hurtado studies campus climate, organizational change and STEM workforce diversification.
 Hurtado obtained her bachelor’s degree in sociology from Princeton University, her master’s degree in administration, planning and social policy from Harvard and a PhD in education from UCLA.
 Before returning to UCLA as a professor, she also taught at the University of Michigan.